0xNineteen/blog.md/contents/sol-rpcs/index.md

 ![](2023-05-08-11-00-03.png)

-## the leader schedule
+## The leader schedule

-the RPC can determine which leader to send the tx to by using a leader schedule derived from the list of staked validators and the current epoch.
+The RPC can determine which leader to send the tx to by using a leader schedule derived from the list of staked validators and the current epoch.

-a leader schedule lasts for one 'epoch' amount of time (~2 days for Solana). this epoch is further divided into slots each lasting around 400 milliseconds, where each slot is assigned a specific leader to produce a block for that slot.
+A leader schedule lasts for one 'epoch' amount of time (~2 days for Solana).
+This epoch is further divided into slots each lasting around 400 milliseconds, where each slot is assigned a specific leader to produce a block for that slot.

 ![](2023-05-08-11-08-58.png)

-accessing this information in real time from any RPC is easy to do:
+Accessing this information in real-time from any RPC is easy to do:

 ```python
 from solana.rpc.api import Client